GenRewrite: Query Rewriting via Large Language Models: Conclusion

 \section{Conclusion}

-This paper presents \tool, the first holistic system that leverages LLMs for query rewriting.
-We introduce Natural Language Rewrite Rules (NLR2s) for transferring knowledge from rewriting one query to another, thereby enhancing the system's effectiveness over time.
-We present a novel counterexample-guided technique that iteratively corrects the syntactic and semantic errors in the rewritten query.
-Our empirical analysis demonstrates that \tool optimize a wider range of complex queries and achieve faster speedup than state-of-the-art query-rewriting techniques.
+This paper presents \tool, a holistic system that leverages LLMs for query rewriting beyond rules.
+We introduce Natural Language Rewrite Rules (NLR2s) for transferring knowledge from rewriting one query to another, and a novel counterexample-guided technique that iteratively corrects the syntactic and semantic errors in the rewrites.
+Our empirical analysis demonstrates that \tool optimize a wider range of complex queries and achieve faster speedup than all baselines on the standard TPC-DS and JOB benchmarks and \revtwo{their SQLStorm-generated variants}.